dista/LosslessCon/README.md

 I want to make it by using TideSDK which I think it will be *fun*^^

 I just want it to be simple and usefull.
-Only allow user to do losses converter which means there is no much option to set convert parameters
+Only allow user to do losses converter which means there is no much option to set convert parameters.

 how to build
 ---------------